 - Garnish with fresh mint leaves and sprinkle a pinch of black salt or pepper.

 - I used chilled curd and water to make this Burhani, so I served it immediately after meal.

-- Last but not least add love to make this Burhani taste ‘Yummy’.
+- Add love to make this Burhani taste ‘Yummy’.

 Lubna's Serving Suggestion:

-Burhani is a perfect summer drink.
+Burhani is the best summer drink.
 You can served chilled burhani on any hot day.